OT-BUILDPIPER-MARKETPLACE/BP-PACKER_STEP/README.md

 # BP-PACKER_STEP
-I'll provide the capability to manage the lifecycle of packer code
+I'll provide the capability to manage the lifecycle of packer code.